 Disk caches

-Large datasets come with huge amounts of mapped position data, which although it is referred to by RED can consume large amounts of memory whilst being idle for most of the time.
+Large datasets come with huge amounts of mapped position data, which can consume large amounts of memory whilst being idle for most of the time.
 You can choose to save this data to cache files on disk to free up active memory.
 The cost for this is that every time you want to refer back to the data there will be a delay whilst the data is retrieved from disk.
 This will happen when you switch the genome view between chromosomes, or when you perform an operation such as filtering which needs to read through all of the data.

-If you want to turn on data caching then you need to tick the box which says "Cache read data to disk".
-You also need to tell RED which directory you want it to use to save this data.
+You need to tell RED which directory you want to use to save this data.
 Changes to the caching options will not have any effect until RED is restarted.

 File Compression